MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 Item F Use the age at commencement of the violation behavior (including new criminal behavior).

-Special Instructions - Confinement/Escape Status Violator With New Criminal Behavior in the Community This Time
+Special Instructions—Confinement/Escape Status Violator With New Criminal Behavior in the Community This Time

 Item A The conviction being served at the time of the confinement/escape status violation counts as a prior conviction.